 What Is the Importance of Corporate Governance?

-The significance of corporate governance can be multiple things.
-Who needs corporate governance?
+Corporate governance can be significant in multiple ways.
+Who needs it?
 Why should you even care about defining these rules?

 Many business owners feel they know their customers well enough.
-They certainly want to run their company in their own way.
-Why then, do you need to alter your business operations to practice good corporate governance?
-Consider these important reasons to incorporate corporate governance in business.
+They certainly want to run their company in their way.
+Why must you alter your business operations to practice good corporate governance?
+Consider these important reasons for incorporating corporate governance into a business.

 #1: Create Transparent Rules and Controls

-Corporate governance ensures there are clear and transparent rules for all stakeholders to follow.
+Corporate governance ensures clear and transparent rules for all stakeholders to follow.
 The rules and controls are created based on shareholder interest.
-Once laid out, every member fully understands what the expectations are.
+Once laid out, every member fully understands the expectations.

-Consider the importance of how that may help ensure the company’s objectives are met.
+Consider how that may help ensure the company’s objectives are met.
 If someone does not meet his or her responsibilities, corporate boards have clear insight into the steps to take, whether that is to adjust objectives, hold the management board responsible, or remove the problem otherwise.

 Controls also guide decision-making.
-For example, the company may have specific career development goals for its employees.
-Senior leaders may be responsible for establishing those rules.
+For example, the company may have specific career development goals for its employees, and senior leaders may be responsible for establishing those rules.

 #2: Give Your Leaders Guidance

-Effective corporate governance often requires the board to provide leaders with a clear explanation of the company’s goals and objectives.
-While a lot of the direction and decision-making remains left to the leadership structure, the board is expected to provide leaders with guidance on expectations in all areas.
+Effective corporate governance often requires the board to clearly explain the company’s goals and objectives to the leaders.
+While much of the direction and decision-making remains left to the leadership structure, the board is expected to guide expectations in all areas.

-For example, the corporate governance guidelines outline what the expectations are of leaders.
+For example, the corporate governance guidelines outline leaders’ expectations.
 It further defines the expected corporate behavior of leaders and what each professional is tasked with.
-This helps to improve communication while also ensuring all parties are following the established corporate governance structures put into place.
+This helps improve communication while ensuring all parties follow the established corporate governance structures.

 See Related: What is International Development?
 Definition & Meaning